 His first venture failed, and so did his second, third and fourth.
 He stubbornly persisted despite a crooked business partner, warm winters, a shipping embargo and debtors’ prison.
 In the end, Frederic Tudor made his millions and revolutionized the way the world ate and drank.

-Frederic Tudor was born in to a Brahmin family on Sept.
+He was born in to a Brahmin family on Sept.
 4, 1783, the day after the signing of the treaty that ended the American Revolution.
 His father, William Tudor, had studied law in John Adams’ law office, become George Washington’s first judge advocate general and started a lucrative law practice in Boston.

 William Tudor liked to live large and followed the new upper-class fashion of drinking alcoholic beverages with ice.
-His 23-year-old son Frederic seized on the idea of bringing the luxury of ice rom Massachusetts lakes and ponds to the tropical masses in the Caribbean.
+His 23-year-old son Frederic seized on the idea of bringing the luxury of ice from Massachusetts lakes and ponds to the tropical masses in the Caribbean.

 In 1806, he sent his first shipment of ice to Martinique amid much derision.
 “No JOKE,” reported the Boston Gazette.
 “A vessel has cleared at the Custom House for Martinique with a cargo of ice.
 We hope this will not prove a slippery speculation.”